sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### 3.2.2.
 Indicators

 1. How often your team monitors the stability and security of your IT system
 a.
-Very Frequently
+Elite: Very Frequently
 b.
-Frequently
+High: Frequently
 c.
-Occasionally
+Medium: Occasionally
 d.
-Rarely
+Low: Rarely
 e.
-Very Rarely
+Low: Very Rarely
 f.
-Never
+Low: Never

 2. How do you notify your team about failure alerts?
 a.
-Via email
+Elite: Via email
 b.
-Via PR in Github
+High: Via PR in Github
 c.
-Via Slack
+High: Via Slack
 d.
+Medium: Via Trello board
+e.
+Medium: Via phone call
-None of the above/not applicable
+f.
+Low: None of the above/not applicable

 3. How often do you  face the situation when your team finds out from customers that your application or service is down?
 a.
-Always
+Low: Always
 b.
-Very Often
+Low: Very Often
 c.
-Sometimes
+Medium: Sometimes
 d.
-Rarely
+High: Rarely
 e.
-Never
+Elite: Never

 4. How long does it take to fix the problem?
 a.
-More than I would like
+Elite: Less than I expect
 b.
-About right
+High: About right
 c.
-Less than I would like
+Medium: More than I expect
+d.
+Low: We never fix it

 ### 3.3 Work in process limits

 #### 3.3.2.
 Indicators

 1. Are people in your team often assigned to work on multiple tasks ?
 If yes , what is the main reason?
 a.
-Too much work
+Elite: It usually doesn't happen
 b.
-Not enough people in the team
+High: Too much work
 c.
-Not the right skill sets in the team
+Medium: Not enough people in the team
 d.
-It usually doesn't happen
+Low: Not the right skill sets in the team

 2. How often does your team discover invisible work when it is not expected ?
 a.
-Almost always
+Low: Almost always
 b.
-Often
+Low: Often
 c.
-Sometimes
+Medium: Sometimes
 d.
-Seldom
+High: Seldom
 e.
-Never
+Elite: Never

 3. How visible is your work to the other teams and stakeholders?
 a.
-Very good
+Elite: Very good
 b.
-Good
+High: Good
 c.
-Fair
+Medium: Fair
 d.
-Poor
+Low: Poor
 e.
-Very poor
+Low: Very poor

 4. How often project team meetings are held ?
 a.
-Every day
+Elite: Every day
 b.
-Three times a week
+High: Three times a week
 c.
-Once a week
+Low: Once a week
 d.
-Randomly
+Medium: Randomly

 ### 3.4 Visual management capabilities